Maple177/finetune_relation_extraction/README.md

 - set --early_stopping to enable early stopping, by default fine-tuning will stop if micro F1-score on the validation set does not increase within 5 epochs.

+- :bulb: by default best checkpoints of each run will be saved under run_i (i=1,...,ensemble_size), but this may take much disk space.
+Set --do_not_save_all_models to save only the best checkpoint of the current run (if you do not need fine-tuned model weights for each run).

 - more details about fine-tuning options:
 ```
 python3 main.py --help